Bridging The Spectrum

 experiences, giving students the skills and vision to become tomorrow's creative leaders.

 Summer Program classes are taught by leading industry professionals during two separate six-week sessions.
 Spend time on our state of-the-art campus taking classes focused on feature filmmaking, editing, animation, writing, computer graphics, interactive game design, and the business of the industry, among many others.

 It all begins with a script.
 Before any film, television show, web series, or video game can become a phenomenon, the project need words on a page.
-The Writing for Screen & Television Division teaches students how to create the kinds of scripts that excite directors, producers, agents, and managers.
+The John Wells Division of Writing for Screen & Television teaches students how to create the kinds of scripts that excite directors, producers, agents, and managers.

 The Peter Stark Producing Program exposes students to the full spectrum of the entertainment business and creative development, covering every step of the process-from nurturing and developing an idea to outlining an international distribution and marketing campaign.